 University Band and Chorus are both offered one day a week as credit or non-credit courses.
 Students can take each course for one-credit-hour or they may choose to join the band or the choir for an ongoing period of time.
 Community members are also invited to join University Band and University Choir.
 Students can contact their academic advisor for registration details for these courses.
 To learn more, contact Courtney Nign, assistant director of admissions, at 330-339-3391 or by email at email@example.com.
 Band Director James Graves can be reached at firstname.lastname@example.org.
-Choir Director Eric Benjamin can be reached at email@example.com
+Choir Director Shawna Hinkle can be reached at email@example.com.

 The Kent State Tuscarawas University Band is a wind ensemble composed of Kent State Tuscarawas students, community musicians and talented high school students participating the College Credit Plus program.
-The band currently rehearses on Tuesday nights from 7 to 9 p.m. in the state-of-the-art Performing Arts Center.
+The band currently rehearses on Thursday nights from 6:30 to 8:30 p.m. in the state-of-the-art Performing Arts Center.
 The University Band offers students the opportunity to further their instrumental studies within a collegiate-level ensemble.